hmprt/RoamNER/README.md

 ## Implementation and user guide

-Everything is written in Python, and the only dependency is [spacy](https://spacy.io/):
+Everything is written in Python, and the only dependencies are [spacy](https://spacy.io/) and dateutil
 `pip3 install spacy`
+`pip3 install dateutil`

+If you haven't worked with spacy before, you'll also need to install their english-language NER model:
+`python -m spacy download en_core_web_sm`

 Everything else is plug 'n' play, with the user specifying a .txt file, the name of the text and the author.
 ```